rsksmart/devportal-1.0/README.md

 This repo contains the RSK + RIF Developer Portal: [https://developers.rsk.co](https://developers.rsk.co)

+## Contributing
-Feel free to do a [PR](https://github.com/rsksmart/rsksmart.github.io/pulls) or to [report issues](https://github.com/rsksmart/rsksmart.github.io/issues) to improve the experience in the website.
+We encourage you to contribute to the Developer's portal by sending a [PR](https://github.com/rsksmart/rsksmart.github.io/pulls) or [report issues](https://github.com/rsksmart/rsksmart.github.io/issues).

 ## Requirements